 We have now over 135 rooms that we have built and measured.
 We measure everything from room size and volume to the vibration signatures of the room walls.
 In this data base, I have taken the data and broken it down into three categories.
 Each category is based upon an audio only usage.
 It as audio usage that involves an average sound pressure level of 85 dB SPL.
 The source can be speakers, instruments, or voice.

 Small Room, Big Results

-As you can see by the photos and video, you can place product in either a horizontal or vertical position.
+As you can see by the photos and video on this project page, you can place our products in either a horizontal or vertical position.
 Think of your room as a glass of water.
-You have too much water ” low frequency” in your room or glass.
+You have too much water (” low frequency”) in your glass or room.
 We have to lower the water level in the glass, so that we can hear more clearly.
-We lower the water level by dropping sponges or absorbers into our room or glass.
-We need to first decide on the correct number of sponges and then position them in the areas where they will absorb the most.
+We can lower the water level by dropping sponges or diaphragmatic absorbers into our room or glass.
+We need to first decide on the correct number of sponges/absorbers and then position them in the areas where they will absorb the most.

 ACDA-10 Activated Carbon

 The ACDA-10 is our flagship, activated carbon, broadband, diaphragmatic absorber with low frequency absorption from 30 Hz. – 200 Hz.
 The face of the unit can be used to support one of our foam absorber thicknesses or one of our mini-diffusors in our MDP line.
 Units are designed with rigid side and rear walls and a dual wall, front panel construction that increases diaphragmatic action.
 The inside of each unit contains our activated carbon filters which increase the unit’s Q value through acoustical compliance enhancement.
 This activated carbon filter process is unique to low frequency absorbers and is patent pending.
 Solid wood and paint finishes are available.
 Each unit measures 60″ tall, 30″ wide, and 16″ deep.
 Each ACDA-10 unit weighs 225 pounds.